Start Learning Programming Without Taking Formal Education

 While learning through formal education is definitely not a bad thing, some people just do not have the means and resources to sign up for a university and earn a degree.
 Others simply hate listening to a preaching professor.
 Whatever your reason is, this article will help you find your own way toward learning programming.

-- 1Stock up on good books that enhance logical and analytical thinking and problem solving skills.These are the core foundation of programming, so it is almost imperative that you continuously work on these areas.
+- 1These are the core foundation of programming, so it is almost imperative that you continuously work on these areas.
 And one of the best things that could give you a head start is a great book.
 You can look on Amazon for reviews on books that belong to the aforementioned genres, which naturally include books on mathematics, puzzles, etc.; compare their prices and find the best deal that suits your pocket.
 Most books also have digital versions which are usually cheaper than the print.
-If you are diligent enough, you can even find free resources online.Advertisement
+If you are diligent enough, you can even find free resources online.Stock up on good books that enhance logical and analytical thinking and problem solving skills.Advertisement

-- 2Spend a lot of time reading them.Books are not made for shelf decoration, nor are they props to make you look cool and smart.
+- 2Books are not made for shelf decoration, nor are they props to make you look cool and smart.
 If you are serious about learning, you have to pay your dues and dedicate lots of time reading relevant books.
 To become a good programmer you have to have a strong grasp on theory and application.
-Reading books is the best way to take care of the theory part.Advertisement
+Reading books is the best way to take care of the theory part.Spend a lot of time reading them.Advertisement

-- 11Have fun.If the steps above are not something that could bring enjoyment to you, you should seriously consider quitting as early as now.
+- 11If the steps above are not something that could bring enjoyment to you, you should seriously consider quitting as early as now.
 Programming can be unforgiving to those who are not patient, dedicated and passionate enough.
 It is okay to feel daunted or even overwhelmed at first.
-But what is not okay is not to have fun.Advertisement
+But what is not okay is not to have fun.Have fun.Advertisement

 Categories : Programming